 Leaf spot diseases

 Leaf spot diseases causes more and more problems in the crop of peonies.
-Leaf spot fungi and Botrytis create different kinds of leaf spots on the peony.
+Leaf spot fungi and Botrytis create different kinds of leaf spots on the peony (as you can see on the pictures below).
 Both fungi flourish under warm and humid circumstances and they survive on crop residues.

 Click here for all the information regarding Leaf spot diseases.